Geostationary Operational Environmental Satellite: Operationally available

-GOES-15, which was designated GOES-P before orbiting, was launched successfully on 4 March 2010.
-From 2011 to 2018, it occupied the GOES-West position at 135°W over the Pacific Ocean.
-It moved eastward to 128° W beginning on 29 October 2018 in order to make room for GOES-17, which took over the GOES-West position on 10 December 2018.
-It is currently operating in parallel with GOES-17 for user evaluation purposes, but it is scheduled to be retired sometime after 2019.
+Four GOES satellites are available for operational use, with two active in the East and West slots and two in on-orbit storage for contingency purposes.

+GOES-19 (formerly GOES-U) occupies the GOES-East position at 75° W. Launched June 25, 2024 on a Falcon Heavy rocket from Kennedy Space Center, it became operational on April 7, 2025, replacing GOES-16.

+GOES-18 (formerly GOES-T) occupies the GOES-West position at 137° W. Launched March 1, 2022 aboard an Atlas V rocket from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida, it became operational on January 4, 2023, replacing GOES-17.

-GOES-16 occupies the GOES-East position at 75° W. This satellite, which was designated GOES-R before orbiting, was launched by an Atlas V rocket from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida on 19 November 2016.
+GOES-16 now serves as the first on-orbit backup, relocated to 104.7° W after being relieved of the GOES-East role.
+This satellite, which was designated GOES-R before orbiting, was launched by an Atlas V 541 rocket from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida on 19 November 2016.
 It underwent Post-Launch Testing through early 2017 before replacing GOES-13 as GOES-East.

-GOES-17 occupies the GOES-West position at 137.2° W. The satellite, designated as GOES-S before orbiting, was launched by an Atlas V rocket from Space Launch Complex 41 on 1 March 2018.
+GOES-17 now serves as the on-orbit backup for GOES-East, following its replacement by GOES-18 and being relieved of the GOES-West role.
+The satellite, designated as GOES-S before orbiting, was launched by an Atlas V 541 rocket from Space Launch Complex 41 on 1 March 2018.
 Following post-launch testing and troubleshooting of a problem in its imager, the satellite was declared operational in February 2019.
+Despite a known cooling-system anomaly, it remains capable of providing backup coverage, if needed.